Fix Windows Error 0xc0000034 - BCD Missing Repair Guide

 What you'll need

-You will need a second working computer, a USB flash drive with at least 8GB of space, and the Windows installation media tool from the Microsoft website.
+You need a working computer and a USB flash drive with at least 8GB of space.
+You will use the Microsoft Media Creation Tool to turn that USB into a bootable Windows installer.

 Steps